 Here are three key strategies to grow reviews.
 It’s important to remember that there’s no one-size-fits-all approach, but make your primary objective to automate the process and scale your efforts.

 Automating requests is an ideal way for medical practices to collect reviews, and it’s the strategy that’s likely to have the most impact on generating a large number of reviews.
-After an appointment, send an email asking for a review.
+After an appointment, send an email or text message asking for a review.

 Timing can mean the difference between positive and negative reviews, so it’s important to establish rules.
 For example, if you’re a plastic surgeon performing a tummy tuck, don’t send out that request a few days after surgery, but rather after a follow-up appointment.